clearfraction/distribution/README.md

 ### <a id="how-to-enable-the-repository"></a>How to enable the repository

-- note: for old CPUs without AVX2 support use the `https://v2download.clearfraction.cf/update`, you can fix it anytime in the swupd config `/opt/3rd-party/repo.ini`.
+- note 1: for old CPUs without AVX2 support use the `https://v2download.clearfraction.cf/update`, you can fix it anytime in the swupd config `/opt/3rd-party/repo.ini`.
+- note 2: do not install `mpv` from Clear repository, strange things will happen.
+[Enabling](https://wiki.gentoo.org/wiki/Mpv#Broken_hardware_video_decoding.2Fhigh_CPU_usage) hardware acceleration may be a good idea.

 ```bash
 sudo swupd 3rd-party add clearfraction https://download.clearfraction.cf/update